 Create A Living Trust in Texas

 In Texas, a Living Trust can be established with the help of a qualified, experienced lawyer, and is typically structured according to the specific preferences of the grantor.
-By creating a Living Trust in Texas, you can make sure that all of your wishes are carried out either during or after your life.
+By creating a Living Trust in Texas, you can ensure that all of your wishes are carried out during or after your life.

 Living Trust in Texas

-As a Texas lawyer, I understand that creating a living trust can be an intimidating task for many Texans.
-That is why I have written this blog post to make the process simpler.
-In this post, I will walk you through the steps to create your own living trust in Texas and provide important advice from my expertise on how to properly implement and benefit from your new estate plan.
+As a Texas lawyer, I understand that creating a living trust can be intimidating for many Texans.
+That is why I have written this blog post to simplify the process.
+In it, I will walk you through the steps to create your own living trust in Texas and provide important advice from my expertise on how to properly implement and benefit from your new estate plan.

 Benefits of Living Trusts

-Creating a living trust in Texas has many benefits for Texans, particularly when it comes to passing on an estate to their beneficiaries.
-A living trust provides substantial protection from the probate court in terms of both time and expense – meaning that your wishes for the distribution of your assets will be honored swiftly, resulting in peace-of-mind for you and your loved ones.
+Creating a living trust in Texas has many benefits for Texans, particularly when passing on an estate to their beneficiaries.
+A living trust provides substantial protection from the probate court in terms of both time and expense, meaning that your wishes for the distribution of your assets will be honored swiftly, resulting in peace of mind for you and your loved ones.

-Additionally, with a living trust, you are able to decide how long after death that certain trusts can remain open and pay out distributions, protecting your family’s future finances.
+Additionally, with a living trust, you can decide how long after death certain trusts can remain open and payout distributions, protecting your family’s future finances.
 Moreover, if you live in Texas and do business outside of the state, utilizing a living trust can help further protect your assets by allowing them to be managed by trustees who may live in other states.

-As a Texas lawyer, I highly recommend consulting with an experienced attorney when establishing a living trust – it’s important to get everything right.
+As a Texas lawyer, I highly recommend consulting with an experienced attorney when establishing a living trust – getting everything right is important.

 See also…Texas Trust Act.